Summary:

 - Next, the plumber will install a check valve on the primary sump pump, which will prevent water from flowing back into the sump pit.

-- Next, the plumber will carefully set the backup pump into the sump pit.
+- Next, the plumber will carefully set the battery backup sump pump into the sump pit.

 - Then the plumber will cut a PVC pipe to form the discharge pipe—typically, the size will be a 1½-inch diameter pipe.